Victoria government logo

 Workforce challenges are most acute in regional areas

 Workforce challenges are not new to regional areas.
-While unemployment rates have consistently been below metropolitan Melbourne (see Figure 8),19 industry growth is impacted by a lack of available workers.
+While unemployment rates have consistently been below metropolitan Melbourne (refer Figure 8),19 industry growth is impacted by a lack of available workers.
 For many regions unemployment has now hit record lows.

 Shortages are identified across all industries, with vacancies now increasing for many as they are unable to fill existing positions.
 Specialist jobs are difficult to fill, and some workers need to work across several roles.